arfianadam/tabby/README.md

 This project is a Manifest V3 Chrome extension built with Vite + React.
 It recreates the core experience of [gettoby.com](https://www.gettoby.com/): organise browsing into collections → folders → bookmarks while syncing everything to Firebase (Firestore + Email/Password auth).

-The popup handles authentication, invitation-only sign up, and a real-time UI for capturing the current tab or adding manual bookmarks.
+The popup handles authentication, invitation-only sign up, and a real-time UI for listing the current window's tabs or adding manual bookmarks.
 All data is stored under `users/{uid}/collections/*` in Firestore so that every signed-in browser sees the same state.

 ## Features

 - Invitation-only registration enforced before creating a Firebase Auth user.
 - Email/password login with persistent Firebase sessions.
 - Realtime Firestore sync for collections, folders, and bookmarks (stored as nested arrays per collection).
-- Quick-save of the active tab (requires the built extension so the Tabs API is available).
+- Current-window tab list for quickly capturing a page into any folder (requires the built extension so the Tabs API is available).
 - Manual folder + bookmark management with inline forms and destructive action confirmations.
 - Responsive popup layout tailored for the Chrome extension window.
 - Overrides the Chrome new tab page so the Tabby dashboard always appears in every new tab.